tom6311tom6311/socket-stream/README.md

-# socket-stream
+# ws-socket-stream

-*socket-stream* is a npm package for streaming data between clients and servers.
-To be precise, one can view *socket-stream* as an extension of the [ws](https://www.npmjs.com/package/ws) library with the capability of transmitting large files efficiently via Node.js streams.
+*ws-socket-stream* is a npm package for streaming data between clients and servers.
+To be precise, one can view *ws-socket-stream* as an extension of the [ws](https://www.npmjs.com/package/ws) library with the capability of transmitting large files efficiently via Node.js streams.
 The `SocketStreamClient` and `SocketStreamServer` classes extend from `ws` and `ws.Server`, respectively, but with additional streaming functionalities.

 ## Installation
 ```
-npm install socket-stream
+npm install ws-socket-stream
 ```

 ## API Reference